Daniel (biblical figure): Background

 Daniel (Dn'il, or Danel) is also the name of a figure in the Aqhat legend from Ugarit.
 (Ugarit was a Canaanite city destroyed around 1200 BCE – the tablet containing the story is dated c.
 1360 BCE.)
-This legendary Daniel is known for his righteousness and wisdom and a follower of the god El (hence his name), who made his will known through dreams and visions.
+This legendary Daniel is known for his righteousness and wisdom and a follower of the god El (hence his name), who made the god’s will known through dreams and visions.
 It is unlikely that Ezekiel knew the far older Canaanite legend, but it seems reasonable to suppose that some connection exists between the two.
 The authors of the tales in the first half of the Book of Daniel were likely also unaware of the Ugaritic Daniel and probably took the name of their hero from Ezekiel; the author of the visions in the second half in turn took his hero's name from the tales.
+Some scholars have suggested identifying the Daniel character in Ezekiel 28 with King David's son Daniel.

 Tales of Daniel

 The Book of Daniel begins with an introduction telling how Daniel and his companions came to be in Babylon, followed by a set of tales set in the Babylonian and Persian courts in the late 7th and early 6th centuries BCE, followed in turn by a set of visions in which Daniel sees the remote future of the world and of Israel.
 The tales in chapters 1–6 can be dated to the 3rd or early 2nd centuries BCE; it is generally accepted that these were expanded by the addition of the visions in chapters 8–12 between 167 and 164 BCE.

 In the third year of the reign of Jehoiakim, Daniel and his friends Hananiah, Mishael, and Azariah are taken to Babylon by Nebuchadnezzar, king of Babylon.
 The four are chosen for their intellect and beauty to be trained in the Babylonian court, and are given new names.
 Daniel is given the Babylonian name Belteshazzar (𒊩𒆪𒈗𒋀, written as NIN9.LUGAL.ŠEŠ), while his companions are given the Babylonian names Shadrach, Meshach, and Abednego.
 Daniel and his friends refuse the food and wine provided by the king of Babylon to avoid becoming defiled.
 They receive wisdom from God and surpass "all the magicians and enchanters of the kingdom."
 Nebuchadnezzar dreams of a giant statue made of four metals with feet of mingled iron and clay, smashed by a stone from heaven.
 Only Daniel is able to interpret it: the dream signifies four kingdoms, of which Babylon is the first, but God will destroy them and replace them with his own kingdom.